tienbg-zigexn/l-d-security-note/reading_book.md

 Gray box: The customer wants blackbox but also wants to reduce time conduct reconnaissance, so they try to give 'enough' information.

+### Types of penetration testing

+(I see that these people really like acronyms.
+They come up with a long ass name then create a acronym for it.)

+- Web application
+- Mobile application
+- Social engineering
+- Network (external & internal)
+- Cloud
+- Physical